UselessMnemonic/OpenWiz/README.md

 These projects have been every useful in confirming my understanding of how Wiz brand lights work: https://github.com/basriram/openhab2-addons/tree/master/addons/binding/org.openhab.binding.wizlighting https://github.com/SRGDamia1/openhab2-addons/tree/wizlighting2/bundles/org.openhab.binding.wizlighting
+### Supported Devices
+At the moment, only the BR30 bulbs (those in my poessesion) have been tested.
 ### Current Findings
 #### Network
 The service uses UDP for transport.
 Port `38900` is used by the App to recieve, while `38899` is used by the light to recieve.